How To Stop Taking Methadone?

-What are methadone withdrawal symptoms?
-When you stop methadone you can expect to experience some flu like symptoms.
+When you stop taking methadone you can expect to experience some flu like symptoms.
 Muscle aches and pain occur as methadone is eliminated from your body.
-In case the withdrawal symptoms progress you will likely feel nausea, cramps, sweats, and you may experience vomiting and diarrhea.
-The duration of these unpleasant withdrawal symptoms is around several days.
+As withdrawal symptoms progress you will likely feel nausea, cramps, sweats, and you may experience vomiting and diarrhea.
+Click here for an Addiction Blog list of methadone symptoms and timeline.

 You may also experience other uncomfortable symptoms during the withdrawal stage, such as: